 How It Works …

 Your first appointment will last one to three hours, depending on the complexity of what you need.
 For some, it’s all they need.
-They take the recommendations and run with it.
+They take the recommendations and run with them.
 Most have additional follow-ups, usually lasting several months until the book is published and marketing, media and other post-strategies are in place.
 As ArtosPress publisher Rhonda Spellman said, “If only I had brought you in at the beginning of the process … I would have saved thousands of dollars.”

 Prior to the first appointment, you will send what material you have so that they can get a feel for what your book is about.
 During the appointment, whether on the phone or in person, detailed notes will be taken and converted to a recap and sent to you via email within a few days.
 This allows you to fully listen, ask questions, absorb what is said, and ask more questions.
 Best-selling author Susan RoAne (How to Work a Room) hit the mark when she said, “You create magical midwifery!”